Skip to main content

 Highland Lakes Geology: Granite, Limestone, and Thin Soil

 Marble Falls sits at the junction of the Llano Uplift's Precambrian granite and the Edwards Plateau limestone.
-According to the Texas Water Development Board (Report 360), bedrock in the Llano basin often sits just 6 to 24 inches below the surface, with soil depth typically less than 2-3 feet.
+Bedrock often sits just 6 to 24 inches below the surface.
 Conventional drain fields need several feet of permeable soil to filter wastewater, and most properties here don't have it.
 Percolation tests frequently come back poor, pushing homeowners toward aerobic units, mound systems, or drip irrigation.

 The terrain varies across the area.
 Properties north of town toward Burnet tend to have slightly deeper soil.
 Lakefront lots along Lake Marble Falls and Lake LBJ often have the shallowest bedrock and steepest grades, making them the most expensive to install on.
 West toward Granite Shoals and Kingsland, exposed granite gets even more prominent.